This Is How Often You Need to Replace Your Kitchen Sponge

 The reason for my kitchen sponge obsession is simple.
 They’re cheap, convenient and really easy to use.

 That’s why I have to remind myself to constantly get rid of them.
-When a kitchen sponge is consistently put to use, it collects a scary amount of bacteria and germs—which then contaminates the surfaces and materials that the kitchen sponge is supposed to be sanitizing in the first place.
+When a kitchen sponge is consistently put to use, it collects a scary amount of bacteria and germs—which then contaminates the surfaces and materials that the bacteria-filled sponge is supposed to be sanitizing in the first place.

 If you’re guilty of holding onto sponges way longer than you’re supposed to, don’t worry—we have some cleaning and replacing techniques that will nix your kitchen sponge hoarding habit.

 A good rule of thumb is to replace a kitchen sponge at least once a week.
 “I wouldn’t go longer than a week without replacing a sponge,” says Melissa Maker, host of a cleaning YouTube channel and founder of the house cleaning service, Clean My Space.
 While she stands by this rule, she suggests using your own kitchen sponge habits as a guide when replacing them.